openpowerquality/docusaurus/docs/deploy-docker.md

 Once the script has finished running, you should confirm that the image has been successfully created by invoking the `docker image ls` command.

 Since our build scripts do not explicitly provide an image tag for the build process, the `latest` tag is automatically provided for us.
+You can also confirm this by invoking the `docker image ls` command.

-This is important to note, because as we will explain below, each OPQ service's `docker-publish.sh` script will, by default, rename and push this `<opq-service-name>:latest` image to DockerHub.
+This is important to note, because each OPQ service's `docker-publish.sh` script will, by default, rename and push this `<opq-service-name>:latest` image to DockerHub.

 ### Publishing images to DockerHub

-Note: Before continuing, make sure you have obtained the credentials for the official OPQ DockerHub account.
+Note: Before continuing, make sure that your DockerHub account is a member of the official `openpowerquality` DockerHub organization.

 Publishing a new Docker image for a given OPQ service a straight-forward process:
   1. If publishing a **new** version of an image, modify the appropriate variable in the `opq/util/docker-deployment/.env` file with the new image version tag.